gschmutz/integration-architecture-workshop/08-camel-service/README.md

 		<route>
 			<from uri="file:data/inbox?delay=5s" />
 			<to uri="file:data/outbox" />
 		</route>
 	</camelContext>
 </beans>
 ```

+We can see a similar from -> to route than with Java DSL, but this time using XML elements.

-Create a new Java Class `FileCopierSpring` in the package `com.trivadis.integrationws.camel` just next to the class created above.
+Create a new Java Class `FileCopierSpring` in the package `com.integrationws.camel` next to the class `FileCopierJava` we have created above.

 Add the following code to the empty class.

 ```
-package com.trivadis.integrationws.camel;
+package com.integrationws.camel;

 import org.apache.camel.spring.Main;